mongomock/mongomock/README.rst

 utcnow
 ~~~~

-When developing features that need to make use of "now," please import and use the `helpers` module `utcnow`
+When developing features that need to make use of "now," please use the libraries :code:`utcnow` helper method
-method in the following way:
+in the following way:

 .. code-block:: python